AFE123x/NES-Emulator/README.md

-# Part 1 - CPU
+# Part II - PPU

+- This branch contains notes and my implementation of the picture processing unit.

-- Here, I'm implementing the CPU.
-You can find the code, and I'll be sure to post Notes in the Notes directory, cheers.
+- You can find notes I take in the notes directory.